ragingbal/gitbook-ballab/chapter1.md

 # Case Studies: Applications

 The following is a selection of some of the consumer facing applications we have created over the past years.

 The products have been built on a heterogeneous platform mix of PHP, Python and Java \( Spring \)

 ## Design Management

 ![](https://procore-marketplace.s3.amazonaws.com/production/uploads/Procore_03a.png)

+Tonic DM is a cloud hosted and easy-to-use document management system for the design side of the building industry, including architects, interior designers, landscape architects, engineers and design consultants

 The product provides the infrastructure for managing large international construction project RFIs and RFPs.

-The core workflow support is augmented with High Speed File transfer mechanisms.
-The service is hosted in multiple data cetnters for supporting Privacy Regulations.
-Has integrated subscription management and Stripe Payment support.
-We provide the complete engineering services.
+The core workflow support is augmented with high speed file transfer mechanisms.
+The service is hosted in multiple data centres for supporting privacy regulations.

+We have integrated subscription management systems to the platform, as well as Stripe payment support and Microsoft Office 365 for streamlining e-mail correspondence.

-**Technologies: **Java / Spring, S3, Consul, Spring Boot, multi-region Data Centre Support.
+**Technologies: **Java / Spring, S3, Consul, Spring Boot, multi-region Data Centre Support, Redis.

 **Customer Location** : US / Europe